 Why These Fields Fail Validation Together

-Both B401 and C10 are checked during the PAC authorization step, not in some downstream audit.
-The validation logic is straightforward: if B401 indicates a government receiver, the PAC expects valid CPBS codes on every line item in C10.
+Both B401 and C10 are checked during authorization, not in some downstream audit.
+The validation logic is straightforward: if B401 indicates a government receiver, the system expects valid CPBS codes on every line item in C10.
 A missing CPBS code, an invalid code, or a malformed entry stops the invoice from being authorized.

 This means a single uncoded line item on a 50-line invoice will reject the entire submission.
-The PAC does not partially authorize invoices or flag individual lines for correction.
+The authorization process does not partially approve invoices or flag individual lines for correction.
 You resubmit the full invoice once every field passes validation.

 The Role of CAFE in Government Invoice Transactions

 Every electronic invoice processed through Panama's SFEP system receives a CAFE (Código de Autorización de Factura Electrónica), the authorization code that confirms the invoice has been successfully validated.
-Think of it as the digital fingerprint proving your invoice passed through the required authorization process and is recognized by the DGI as legitimate.
+It is the authorization evidence that shows the invoice passed the required SFEP validation process.

-The CAFE is generated when your PAC validates the invoice data and transmits it to the SFEP.
+The CAFE is generated when the invoice data is validated and transmitted through the SFEP.
 For standard commercial invoices between private parties, the CAFE confirms proper electronic processing.
 For government invoices, its role is more consequential.

 Why CAFE carries extra weight in government transactions: Because invoices to public entities require prior authorization, the CAFE functions as direct proof that your invoice completed the mandatory authorization workflow.
 Without it, the government buyer has no way to confirm the invoice followed the required process.
 In practice, the government entity receiving your invoice will check the CAFE to verify it was properly authorized before routing it through their internal payment processing.
 No valid CAFE, no payment.

 The CAFE is embedded directly in the electronic invoice document and can be independently verified through the DGI's verification systems.
+For more detail on checking invoice identifiers, see the guide to Panama CUFE invoice validation.
 Retain the CAFE for every government invoice as part of your compliance records.
 If a government entity questions an invoice or delays payment citing authorization concerns, the CAFE is your first line of evidence that the invoice was properly submitted and validated through the SFEP prior-authorization process.

 Step-by-Step Supplier Workflow for Government Invoices